huijunchen9260/tikz-fortran/README.md

 ## Usage

-Only support 2D plot for now.
+Only support 2D plots.
+See [pgfplots manual](https://tikz.dev/pgfplots/reference-3dplots#sec-4.6.1) for memory limitation on 3D plots.

 The full syntax is